zehengl/rrfortune/README.md

 ## Solution

 - Consider logging in and clicking the button a UI test
-- Have Travis CI run a daily build to trigger that test
+- Have GitHub Actions run a daily build to trigger that test

 ## Prerequisites